 - New product structure: Stakeholders wanted to offer property owners the ability to split sections of their properties into multiunits.
 At the time, only single units were being listed.
-This required significant restructuring of information.

 - Unfinished designs: A new design for most of the pages had already been created before I joined, but required more work for a seamless user experience.

-- Design a backend system that allows both single and multiunit properties to be created.
+Design a backend system that allows both single and multiunit properties to be created.